-What Is Massive MIMO?
+What Is 5G Massive MIMO?

-Massive MIMO is a wireless hardware technology that enables superior 5G connectivity by using transceivers and receiver chains of more than eight streams.
+5G massive MIMO is a wireless hardware technology that enables superior 5G connectivity by using transceivers and receiver chains of more than eight streams.
 By using multiple antennas, mobile operators can widen cellular coverage areas and increase data capacity and user throughput.
 Spatial multiplexing, beamforming, and other novel solutions with massive MIMO can be deployed at the radio, in the baseband, or in both locations.
-The deployment flexibility afforded by massive MIMO translates into expanding signals in specific directions, which allows for high beamforming gain.
+The deployment flexibility afforded by MIMO translates into expanding signals in specific directions, which allows for high beamforming gain.

 Spatial Multiplexing

 Through spatial multiplexing, massive MIMO allows for multiple data streams to be on the same time-frequency symbol, also known as spectrum reuse.
 Users can either receive multiple data streams on a single device or spread it out among multiple devices.
+Moreover, wireless systems using massive MIMO have higher data rates and network capacity via array gain and spatial multiplexing.

 Beamforming

 Beamforming amplifies signals in certain directions, creating a narrow, high-gain beam toward an end-user device.
-This massive MIMO technology improves the radio link for target devices, which results in a better Signal-to-Interference-plus-Noise Ratio (SINR).
+This advanced MIMO technology improves the radio link for target devices, which results in a better Signal-to-Interference-plus-Noise Ratio (SINR).
 Consequently, the telco radio link will have a superior level of network coverage, capacity, and user throughput.

 Open RAN